Been There, Done That (Dr. Dre song)

-"Been There, Done That" is the second single by West Coast rapper and producer Dr. Dre from the compilation album Dr. Dre Presents the Aftermath.
+"Been There, Done That" is a song by West Coast rapper and producer Dr. Dre, released on September 1, 1996 as the second single from the compilation album, Dr. Dre Presents: The Aftermath.

 Background and reception

 The song was produced by Dre himself and features co-production from Bud'da.
 The lyrics were written by former Death Row Records labelmate, J-Flexx.
 After Dre's departure from the label, J-Flexx released a diss song on the Death Row Greatest Hits compilation titled "Who Been There, Who Done That".
 The song was referenced at the end of "Guilty Conscience" by Eminem, which was a collaboration with Dre. background vocalist Dorothy Coleman and Barbara Wilson.